 The weekend arrived.
 Pastor Nash and a small planning group had met the night before for prayer and preparation.
 Pastor Mark Benz, a retired Army chaplain and AFLC pastor from Gaithersburg, Maryland was on hand to help out and to see what role God might have for him in this new work.

 On the morning of November 27, 2005 the planning group met early.
 After setting up the room we hit our knees.
 We prayed for God's will to be done.
 We prayed for protection from the Devil.
 We prayed for Pastor Nash and his message.
 We prayed for the building, for every seat, for every soul that would gather that day to worship the risen Lord Jesus.
 The crowd began to gather.
 In a short time every seat was filled and additional chairs were needed!
 Many people brought family and friends for the first worship service!

 It's still hard to believe all that has taken place.
 God freed us from the past and from a denomination whose convictions about the authority of Scripture and the need for all people to receive salvation through the shed blood of Jesus no longer matched our own.
 Our continued prayer is that God will give us tremendous passion for the Great Commission and that He will help us each to "be" part His living church instead of just "doing" church.

-We pray for God's blessing as we go about Magnifying Him in worship, Growing Together in fellowship and the knowledge of His Word, and participating in His work of Changing Lives.
+We pray for God's blessing as we go about Magnifying Him in worship, Growing Together in fellowship and the knowledge of His Word, and participating in His work by Engaging Lives.